- The Krewe of Little Rascals parade will start at the corner of El Dorado Street and Woodlawn Avenue in Metairie.

-- At Veterans Memorial Boulevard, the parade will turn east (on the west bound lane).
+- At Veterans Memorial Boulevard, the parade will turn right (on the west bound lane).

-- The parade follows Veterans all the way down to the interesection of Martin Behman Avenue and Veterans, where the parade will end.
+- The parade follows Veterans all the way down to the intersection of Martin Behrman Avenue and Veterans, where the parade will end.